 Activity Description Discharge up to 8 m3 of filter backwash water and waster over a 4-minute period, twice a week to the Kuratahi Stream in association with the operation of a municipal water supply.

-Reporting Period May to October 2024

-Reporting Period Compliance Status Moderate Non-Compliance There was one instance when the total volume of backwash discharge had exceeded the 95m3 per day limit.
-There was a build-up of floating floc as scum triggered the level sensor to open the clarifier drain valve to discharge excessive volume of water from the clarifier to the backwash holding pond then discharge into the Kuratahi stream.
-The Dissolved Aluminium from the discharge had exceeded the 0.08mg/L limit for this reporting period.
-These exceedances can be attributed to the dosage of PACL which is used for the coagulation process.
-This chemical also helps with the lowering the pH of the final water to an acceptable limit.
-Discharge The floating scum was cleared out from the clarifier.
-The water level sensor was cleaned.
-The backwash holding pond is operated at lower level to allow any unforeseen future discharge.
-Dissolved Aluminium We have changed the chemical coagulant from Poly-Aluminium Chloride (PACL) to Aluminium Chlorohydrate (ACH).
-This has enabled lower concentration of Dissolved Aluminium to be discharge into Kuratahi
+Reporting Period May to October 2024 Reporting Period Compliance Status Moderate Non-ComplianceThere was one instance when the total volume of backwash discharge had exceeded the 95m3 per day limit.
+There was a build-up of floating floc as scum triggered the level sensor to open the clarifier drain valve to discharge excessive volume of water from the clarifier to the Dissolved Aluminium We have changed the chemical coagulant from Poly-Aluminium Chloride (PACL) to Aluminium Chlorohydrate (ACH).
+This has enabled lower concentration of Dissolved Aluminium to be discharge into Kuratahi Stream WDC Reference D804598

-Stream

-WDC Reference D804598